amd/ZenDNN/README.md

 In addition to features offered by ZenDNN_legacy, ZenDNN is intended to support the following additional features:

 1. Support to plug-and-play other primitive libraries like OneDNN, LibXSMM, or other low level backends like BLAS libraries.
 For example, if a primitive is unimpemented in ZenDNN, or more performant in OneDNN, the OneDNN primitive can be executed using OneDNN APIs, without getting into OneDNN code.
-2. Provide integrated profiling and performance analysis tools, which will help in both development and deployment.For example, these tools could be used for instrumented profiling of a primitive, analysing performance issues, and to optimize the primitive.
+2. Provide integrated profiling and performance analysis tools, which will help in both development and deployment.
+For example, these tools could be used for instrumented profiling of a primitive, analysing performance issues, and to optimize the primitive.
 These tools could also be used in deployment; for example, to analyse scaling behaviour of primitives in a multi-instance deployment.

 ## 1.2.
 Code Structure